 Another option is to get a bird’s eye view of the Victoria Falls Zimbabwe and go all the way up in a helicopter flight or the famous micro light Flight In Zambia.
 This is a unique way of seeing the falls and the surrounding area, not only is it beautiful but it also lets you appreciate the beauty of nature.
 David Livingstone described the view as scenes so lovely that they must have been gazed upon by angels in their Victoria Falls Flight.

 You can choose to experience the falls in a completely different way by simply going on a boat cruise on the upper Zambezi River.
 Not only will you see the spray as it rises but you get to see where it’s flowing from and where it’s flowing to.
-You can do so as you enjoy our lovely African sunset and the different animals as you will be cruising in between two national Parks.
-You can also go below the falls on the lower Zambezi and be whisked away as you do white water rafting.
+Then you can see where it’s flowing from and where it’s flowing to.
+Also you can do so as you enjoy our lovely African sunset and the different animals.
+You will be cruising in between two national Parks.
+You can also go below the falls on the lower Zambezi.

 You can choose to see the Water falls from the Zimbabwean Side which contains about 75% of the Victoria Falls.
-From this side you get to see the main Waterfalls, which is the largest section of the Victoria Falls along with 15 other viewing points.
-You will also find the David Livingstone statue, a restaurant and some toilets which you won’t find on the Zambian side.
+From this side you get to see the main Waterfalls, which is the largest section of the Trip To Victoria Falls along with 15 other viewing points.
+You will also find the David Livingstone statue, a restaurant and some toilets.
+Which you won’t find on the Zambian side.
 The Zimbabwean side is beautiful to visit at any time of the year as this side never dries up.

 You can also view the Water falls from the Zambian side, although it has 25% of the Victoria Falls, it is recommended by many as having the best experience of the falls especially during the high water season.
 You also get a beautiful view of the boiling point and the bridge as you walk along the knife edge.

 There are numerous places to stay near Victoria Falls, ranging from luxury hotels to riverside campsites.
 This natural wonder has some of Southern Africa’s most luxurious hotels.
 To service your conferencing needs, the top hotels all have cutting-edge facilities staffed by experienced event coordination teams.
-There are also several caravan parks, bed and breakfasts, condos, and self-catering options along the riverfront or in nearby Livingstone towns.
+There are also several caravan parks, bed and breakfasts, condos, and self-catering options along the riverfront.
+There are also several self catering options along the riverfront or in nearby Livingstone towns.

 There are so many Victoria Falls Accommodations options for you to try out whilst while Visit Victoria Falls.
 Dining at the mystic Boma Restaurant is a must-do while Victoria Falls Tours.
 You’ll be able to sample local delicacies while being entertained by traditional tribal dancers.
-All of the hotels in the area offer international cuisine, with many of them offering river views to enjoy while you dine.
+All of the hotels in the area offer international cuisine.
+Many of them offer river views to enjoy while you dine.
 There are numerous restaurants and takeaway diners in Livingstone and Victoria Falls for quick meals.
 You can also visit Lookout Café, Three Monkeys restaurant and Shoestrings for a night out for drinks.